-If you require legal assistance with a commercial tenancy matter as an owner, lessor, property manager, or commercial tenant you will want to call Orange County commercial tenancy lawyer Edwin Fahlen.
+Commercial Tenancy Matter – If you require legal assistance with a commercial tenancy matter as an owner, lessor, property manager, or commercial tenant call Orange County commercial tenancy attorney Edwin Fahlen.
 Many people are stunned to learn just how different commercial landlord-tenant Law is from its residential landlord-tenant law.
 Many rights taken for granted by a residential tenant simple do not exist for a commercial tenant.

 Differences Between Commercial and Residential Leases:

 - Contrary to general assumption, there is no single “standard” commercial lease.

 - Some commercial leases stipulate that you will lose your lease if you sublease to anyone.

 - In a commercial lease, there is no implied right of habitability.

 - In a commercial lease, there is no statutory right to “repair and deduct” for property defects.

 - In a commercial lease, there are no foreclosure protections (e.g. “grace period” to vacate).

 - In a commercial lease, the 60-day notice to quit rule after 1-year in a month-to-month tenancy does not apply.